-At the On Course I Workshop, participants learn dozens of strategies for empowering students to become active, responsible learners.
-At this advanced On Course II Workshop, participant not only add more than 100 student-empowerment strategies to their repertoire, they also learn the essential design and facilitation skills necessary for being an effective learner-centered educator who can empower students to move from superficial to deep learning.
+At the Engaging & Empowering Learners Workshop (On Course I), participants learn dozens of strategies for empowering students to become active, responsible learners.
+At this Designing & Facilitating Learning Experiences Workshop, participant not only add more than 100 student-empowerment strategies to their repertoire, they also learn the essential design and facilitation skills necessary for being an effective learner-centered educator who can empower students to move from superficial to deep learning.
 These advanced design and facilitation skills also provide the knowledge and resources for participants to help colleagues provide more effective educational experiences for their students.
 The skills presented in this workshop are drawn from best practices in academic curriculum design, brain research, active-learning principles, corporate training methodology, and personal development strategies.
 This workshop is ideal for educators who want to help students become active, responsible learners and/or you want to take a leadership role in helping their college or university become more learner-centered!

-Graduate Course Option: Attendees who participate in the entire On Course II Workshop are eligible to enroll in a 3-credit online graduate course offered by the University of Wisconsin-Platteville and taught by instructors provided by On Course.
+Graduate Course Option: Attendees who participate in the entire Designing & Facilitating Learning Experiences Workshop are eligible to enroll in a 3-credit online graduate course offered by the University of Wisconsin-Platteville and taught by instructors provided by On Course.
 For information about the graduate course, click

 I really enjoyed the On Course I Workshop, but the On Course II Workshop will be even more beneficial.
 This is exactly what I needed to move my classes to more learner-centered.
 The knowledge of “how to create new activities” using these tools is wonderful.– Nancy Wolford, Faculty, Psychology and Sociology, Southern State Community College, OH